 - 1. Revised four factor analysis for the Pioneer Valley MPO. - 2.
 Annual report to MassDOT on EJ, Title VI and LEP.
 July 2017. - 3.
 Updated maps of Title VI protected population demographics and related impacts.
 As needed. - 4.
-Updated database of email contacts for community groups and relevant non-profits.
-January 2017. - 5.
-Ongoing coordination of the Springfield Partners for Healthier Communities Built Environment Task Force. - 6.
-Race sensitivity training for staff as appropriate. - 7.
+Ongoing coordination of the Springfield Partners for Healthier Communities Built Environment Task Force. - 5.
+Race sensitivity training for staff as appropriate. - 6.
 Expanded posting of the Notice to Beneficiaries including language translations to new MassDOT requirements.